 Thorough research is very important, so start doing research early.
 Websites like Angie’s List, Great Guys (here), and Protectyourmove.gov list every reputable mover in your area.
 Basic research such as address, license, insurance, bond, and credentials are mandatory.
 Additionally, view the BBB’s website for complaints and read reviews about the moving company to view their reputation.
 If the claims dominate positive feedback, avoid that company.
 Avoid companies with common complaints (i.e., price scams, arriving late, movers damaging possessions).
 Also:

-- Do business with movers that contain the services you require
+- Do business with long distance movers that contain the services you require

 - Visit the address in person to ensure the location exists